deep-diver/ai-paper-reviewer/content/paper-reviews/2410.14940/index.md

 > </details>

-> The table presents a comprehensive evaluation of LLMs' constraint-following proficiency across three difficulty levels (Easy, Hard, Full) using three key metrics (CSR, ISR, PSR) on the CFBench benchmark.
+> Table 4 presents a comprehensive evaluation of CFBench and its subsets for the leading models, assessed using three key metrics: CSR, ISR, and PSR.

 {{< table-caption >}}